Remember Jewish Zamosc

 An incomplete listing of deportations and transports from Zamosc is as follows:

 There are two Jewish cemeteries in Zamosc.
 The original cemetery was set up at the end of the 17th century and located at Partyzantow Street.
 The last burial took place in 1941.
 During the Holocaust, the Nazis completely destroyed it.
-The "Province Culture House" was constructed on top of the desecrated remains of our Jewish ancestors.
-A second Jewish cemetery was established in 1907, but was destroyed in the Holocaust.
+The “Province Culture House” was constructed on top of the desecrated remains of our Jewish ancestors.
+A second Jewish cemetery was established in 1907 and was destroyed in the Holocaust.
 Fragments of numerous tombstones remain, dating only as far back as 1934.
 In 1950, Zamosc Shoah survivors erected a monument and a lapidary made of tombstones and parts left from the Jewish cemeteries of the city.
 On the monument is a plaque with the inscription "Thou shall not kill".
-In 1991, a metal fence was constructed around the former cemetery.
+In 1991, a metal fence was constructed around it.

 [In Hebrew] [Surnames and Researchers] [Books] [Wikipedia - Zamosc]